orientechnologies/orientdb-docs/src/php/PHP-recordLoad.md

 - **`<cluster-id>`** Defines the Cluster ID to search.
 - **`<record-position>`** Defines the record's position in the cluster.

 When successful, this method returns an array with a single entry.
-In order to access the reocrd itself, you need to add a call to the 0 position at the end of the method, for instance:
+In order to access the record itself, you need to add a call to the 0 position at the end of the method, for instance:

 ```php
 $record = $client->recordLoad(new ID('#3:22'))[0]